 Except as stated below, Teva Canada will not transfer, sell or otherwise disclose any of your personal information to any third party without your prior written consent.

-The Website may include links to third-party websites.
-These linked sites have separate and independent privacy policies which we recommend you read carefully.
-We have no control over such sites and therefore have no responsibility or liability for the manner in which the organizations who operate such linked sites may collect, use or disclose and otherwise treat your personal information.
+The Website may include links to third-party websites or access to third party services (TPS) that we do not own or control.
+These linked resources have separate and independent privacy policies which we recommend you read carefully.
+We have no control over such resources and therefore have no responsibility or liability for the manner in which the organizations who operate such linked resources may collect, use or disclose and otherwise treat your personal information.

 Security of personal information